Neurath Power Station: Criticism

-The new power station is criticized in the climate change discussion by environmental associations and physical custodians, because electricity generation from lignite as fuel, in spite of advanced technology, is considerably less efficient than other generation sources and makes the plant the second biggest source of carbon dioxide among plants in EU.
+The new power station is often criticised by environmental associations and physical custodians as part of discussions about climate change, because electricity generation from lignite as fuel, in spite of advanced technology, is considerably less efficient than other generation sources and makes the plant the second biggest source of carbon dioxide among plants in EU.
 The facility, with a planned lifespan of 40 years, is seen as inconsistent with Germany's and Europe's plans to counter climate warming, particularly after COP21.
 According to Climate TRACE, the power station is the 102nd largest point-source emitter of greenhouse gas globally.

 It is criticized furthermore that the investment efficiency is not maximized by additional measures like using of waste heat.
-One of the suggested projects is the establishment of a wide greenhouse park to use the attacking rejected heat and to create other jobs.
-However, the area planned for it was planned for industries with large electricity demand.
+One of the suggested projects is the establishment of a wide greenhouse park to use the waste heat from the plant and to create other jobs.
+However, the area planned for it was instead planned for industries with large electricity demand.

+History

+Between 2012 and 2018, the Neurath power station emitted over 30 million tons of CO2 per year; emissions then fluctuated to 18.7 Mt in 2020 and 22.1 Mt in 2021.
+The power station was expected to close by April 2022, while remaining available if needed.

 Accidents

 In the evening of 25 October 2007, a major accident occurred on the construction site.
 A section of the scaffolding broke off, and buried several workers.
 Three construction workers were killed by the remains of the scaffold.
 Six others, who were seriously injured, were taken to surrounding hospitals.

-Nearly 300 application forces from fire brigade, police, ambulances and technical charitable organization were used for the rescue operation.
+Nearly 300 application forces from the fire brigade, police, ambulances and charitable organizations were used for the rescue operation.
 In December 2008, the initiated preliminary proceedings were put because of careless homicide by the public prosecutor's office of Mönchengladbach.
-According to certificate the knot connections of the scaffold were laid out too weakly.
-Because there has been no knowledge about them, in this size for the first time to used components and their stability problems, the accident has not foreseen for the experts, according to the public prosecutor's office.
+According to the certificate, the knot connections of the scaffold were laid out too weakly.
+Because there had been no knowledge of them, in this size for the first time to used components and their stability problems, the accident was not foreseen by the experts, according to the public prosecutor's office.
 Rather interpretation and construction have occurred under the rules of the technology.

 On 13 January 2008, a further deadly accident occurred in which an employee of a steel construction company was killed.
 After the above-mentioned accident in October 2007 and another accident in September 2007, this became the third deadly incident on the construction site.